neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 <br />

-The reason I decided to explain heap sort prior to smooth sort is because the two algorithms rely on the same fundamental idea: visualizing an array in a manner that differs from its linear structure.
-However, smooth sort attempts to remedy a certain problem with heap sort: the largest element of the array is always at the root (the beginning) of the array, when ultimately it must end up at the opposite end.
-This means that regardless of the initial state of our array, $n \cdot \log n$ operations must necessarily happen.
-Heap sort does not care whether or not our data is sorted to some degree.
+The reason I decided to explain heap sort prior to smooth sort was because the two algorithms rely on the same fundamental idea: they both visualize an array in a way that differs from its linear structure.
+The difference is that smooth sort attempts to remedy a certain "problem" with heap sort: the largest element of the array is always at the root (the beginning) of the array, when ultimately it must end up at the opposite end.
+This means that regardless of the initial state of our array, around $n \cdot \log n$ operations must necessarily happen.

 Smooth sort, on the other hand, takes an unorthodox approach.
-For one, it doesn't create a single tree but rather a *forest of max-heaps*.
-For another, it builds these trees such that their root nodes are on the right.
-This entails way less computations for lists that are close to being sorted.
+For one, it doesn't create a single tree but rather a ***forest of max-heaps***.
+For another, it builds these trees such that their roots are located on the right.
+Believe it or not, this structure entails way less operations for arrays that are close to being sorted.
 It also means that smooth sort, in the best case, is $\mathcal{O}(n)$!
-Note that as amazing as this sounds, we will see towards the latter half of this paper (again, in the section ***Comparisons and Individual Analyses***) whether or not its merits are of any practical value.
+Note that as amazing as this sounds, we will see towards the latter half of this paper (in the section ***Comparisons and Individual Analyses***) whether or not these merits are of any practical value.

 But how does it work, exactly?